 Have fun – it’s a holiday

-And last but not least, have fun – this is a vacation after all!
+And last but not least, have fun – this is a holiday after all!
 Take lots of photos, enjoy yourself and stay curious.